Abhishekmishra2808/tooling-trusted-releases/atr/docs/code-conventions.md

 CONSTANT: typing.Final = "CONSTANT"
 ```

+In tests, only, `playwright.sync_api` is another exception.
+Use `from playwright.sync_api import expect`, for example.

 ### Use concise typing patterns

 Do not use `List` or `Optional` etc. from the typing module.